KiNgMaR/php-mustache/README.md

 php-mustache consists of three main components:

-- a mustache parser
+- a mustache tokenizer and parser
 - a mustache interpreter
-- a mustache PHP code generator, dubbed as "compiling mustache".
+- a mustache PHP code generator, dubbed "compiling mustache".

 It aims to be compliant with the official mustache specs, as found on https://github.com/mustache/spec